bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

   - [A Model and Framework for Reliable Build Systems](https://arxiv.org/abs/1203.2704): Provides a specific model of how build systems use dependency graphs and how build systems evaluate whether or not nodes in that graph are out of date.
   - [Forward Build Systems, Formally](https://arxiv.org/abs/2202.05328): Describes a build system that can derive a project's build dependency graph from the source of the project.

-### 🧑‍⚖️ Make Creates Its Internal Dependency Graph by Reading the _Rules_ in a Makefile
+### 🧑‍⚖️ Dependency Graphs are Encoded in Rules of Makefiles

 - In a project using make as a build system, a `Makefile` stores a sequence rules.
 Each of these rules encodes one of the dependencies in your build process.
 - Makefiles are an example of declarative code; they specify all of the dependencies in your project and how to build each dependency rather than specifying how to execute the build step by step (like you would in an imperative language).